dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 The block table map contains the block tables.
 Each element, or table, is an array.
 The following tables detail the contents of each block table.

-The Present column in the following tables indicates the circumstances when an optional field will be present.
+The Present column in the following tables indicates the circumstances when an optional field will be present (assuming that field is not omitted because it is not collected by the application).
 A Q/R data item may be:

 * A Query plus a Response.
 * A Query without a Response.